 You want to automate specific, repetitive analysis tasks with minimal overhead from a large, multipurpose geospatial framework

 You want to create a program that's easy to share

 You want to learn geospatial analysis beyond pushing buttons in software

 The geospatial industry is gradually moving away from the traditional workflow in which teams of analysts use expensive desktop software to produce geospatial products.
-Geospatial analysis is being pushed towards automated processes which reside in the cloud.
+Geospatial analysis is being pushed towards automated processes that reside in the cloud.
 End user software is moving towards task-specific tools, many of which are accessed from mobile devices.
-Knowledge of geospatial concepts and data as well as the ability to build custom geospatial processes are where the geospatial work in the near future lies.
+Knowledge of geospatial concepts and data as well as the ability to build custom geospatial processes is where the geospatial work in the near future lies.